Our Story

 Why Winya?

 At Winya, we are a business with purpose.
-Our mission is to lead with impact, ensuring that sustainability, Indigenous employment, and ethical procurement are integrated into everything we do.
-As a profit-for-purpose enterprise, we reinvest directly into Indigenous employment and development, fostering long-term career pathways and prioritising Indigenous businesses within our supply chain.
+Our intention is to lead with impact, our values of sustainability, Indigenous employment, and ethical procurement are integrated into everything we do.
+As a profit-for-purpose enterprise, Buying from Winya directly enables us to increase Indigenous employment and development, fostering long-term career pathways and promoting Indigenous businesses within our supply chain.

-From corporate office fit-outs to government projects, we offer end-to-end solutions that combine aesthetics, functionality, and sustainability.
-Our custom designs and sustainable sourcing ensure that our products align with environmental best practices while embracing innovation, ethical sourcing, and Indigenous engagement.
+From corporate office furniture fit-outs to major government projects, we offer end-to-end solutions that provide furniture which combines aesthetics, functionality, and sustainability.
+Our custom designs and sustainable sourcing ensure that our products align with sustainability best practices while embracing innovation, ethical sourcing, social empowerment, and Indigenous engagement.

 What Sets Us Apart?